michaelbuii/personal-website/data/labs/CCNA/CCNA Lab-04 Basic Device Security.md

 The purpose of this lab is to get familiar with Cisco's IOS CLI.

-We are going to configure a Cisco router's basic security settings.
+We are going to configure a Cisco router & switch's basic security settings.

 This is the layout of the network we'll be looking at:
 ![](https://bui.blob.core.windows.net/labs/Lab_2022_07_17_48_24.webp)